Thomas-Longworth/PeakPerformance-E-Commerce/README.md

 <br>

-The site was deployed via Heroku, and the live link can be found here - [SpendWise](https://expense-tracker-101.herokuapp.com/)
+The site was deployed via Heroku, and the live link can be found here - [PeakPerformance](<https://peak-perfomance-2c33a326e9fb.herokuapp.com/>)

 <br>

+The static files are hosted on Cloudinary[Cloudinary](https://console.cloudinary.com/users/register_free)

 ### Project Deployment